-- 1 c.
-(2 sticks) unsalted butter, room temperature
+- 1 cup (2 sticks, 227 g) unsalted butter, room temperature

 - 1 large egg

-- 1 tsp. vanilla
+- 1 teaspoon vanilla

-- 1/2 tsp. salt
+- ½ teaspoon salt

-- 1/2 tsp. baking powder
+- ½ teaspoon baking powder

-- 1 tsp. black gel food coloring (optional) (see note 2)
+- ¾ teaspoon black gel food coloring (optional) (see notes 1 - 2)

 - Cookie icing (store bought or homemade) (optional)

 Make the cookie dough:

-- Split the dough into two and wrap each half in plastic wrap, shaping it into a disk.
+- Split the dough into two equal pieces and wrap each half in plastic wrap, shaping it into a disk.
 Refrigerate for at least 1 hour or up to 3 days.

 Shape and bake the cookies:

-- Preheat the oven to 350 degrees.
+- Preheat the oven to 350 degrees F (177 degrees C).

-- Use a large round cookie cutter to cut the dough into circles.
+- Use a 4.5 inch round cookie cutter to cut the dough into circles.
 If needed, use a thin metal spatula or metal dough scraper to gently remove the circles from the work surface.
 Place the large circles onto a baking sheet lined with parchment paper or a silicone baking mat.